noxthot/ws22_ulg_ds_julia/pages/introduction/basis_datatypes_and_operations.md

 - `x && y` (logical AND),
 - `x || y` (logical OR).

-Note that `Bool` is still an integer type and and thus all the numerical operations are also defined for this type:
+Note that `Bool` is still an integer type and thus all the numerical operations are also defined for this type:
 ```julia-repl
 julia> true && false
 false